The National Weather Service says there was a small tornado in east Morris and northwest Lyon counties on Monday evening.

 The National Weather Service says an EF-1 QLCS, or quasi-linear convective system, tornado touched down 4 miles east of Council Grove in far east Morris County just before 7:45 pm.
 The damage path, 50 yards at its widest, ended 5 miles north of Allen, a distance of 15 miles.

-The Weather Service says radar indicated strong rotation in the area of isolated tree damage that was noted Tuesday.
-The path also included damage to several pools and “uplift on roof material” for a 2-story house.
+The Weather Service says the strong rotation was in the area of isolated tree and power pole damage that was noted after sunrise Tuesday.
+The path also included “uplift on roof material” for a 2-story house.

-A line segment had enough low-level rotation to set off three tornado warnings in rapid succession along the US Highway 56 corridor, progressing from far east Morris County to northwest Osage County.
-The tornado apparently developed on the leading edge of a line of storms after supercells produced isolated tornado activity in north-central Kansas.
+Flanagan says a line segment had enough low-level rotation to set off three tornado warnings in rapid succession along the US Highway 56 corridor, progressing from far east Morris County to northwest Osage County.
+The tornado apparently developed on the leading edge of a line of storms after supercells produced isolated tornado activity in north-central Kansas and then merged as they pushed to the east.

 There does not currently appear to be any evidence of other tornadic activity for area counties from Monday night.